OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 ##### Note
 Again, MQTT requires a persistent connection.
-REST is connetced _only_ when an exchange happens.
+REST is connected _only_ when an exchange happens.

 #### Example with Adafruit.IO
 You need an Adafruit-IO account (free).